 - Key Features: National Historic Landmark

-- Interiors: Interiors were ornamented by elaborate wood carvings.
+Interiors were ornamented by elaborate wood carvings.
+Reception rooms were decorated in Rococo style.
 Moreover, the use of high-quality woodwork dominates interior design.
+It was declared as a National Historic Landmark in 1974 and was open to the public for tours.

 - Building: Winfield House

-- Function/Use: English townhouse; Official residence of Unites States Ambassador to the United Kingdom
+- Function/Use: English townhouse; Official residence of United States Ambassador to the United Kingdom

 - Location: Regent’s Park, London